a2o/snoopy/README.md

 The configuration file is (most likely, but depending on the build) located at `/etc/snoopy.ini`.

 Explanations of available configuration directives are available in the [default configuration file](etc/snoopy.ini.in).

+## FAQ - Frequently asked questions

+Frequently asked questions and answers are collected in the [doc/FAQ.md](https://github.com/a2o/snoopy/blob/master/doc/FAQ.md) file in this repository.